babelouest/hutch/README.md

 Authentication relies on a [Glewlwyd OAuth2 server](https://github.com/babelouest/glewlwyd), you must have one available first.

-Warning, this project is in progress, not finished yet, and most probably full of bugs, use at your own risks.
+Warning, this project is in beta, use at your own risks.

 ## Installation